gasman/shortcrust/README.txt

   combined and converted to a polygon mesh for rendering with a shader.

   Take a look at the example projects to see how it all fits together.
+  When running the examples, you'll need to ensure that the shortcrust library is within your PYTHONPATH - one way of doing this is:
+    cd examples
+    PYTHONPATH=$PYTHONPATH:.. ./plasma.py

 ** Acknowledgements **